psx-spx/psx-spx.github.io/graphicsprocessingunitgpu.md

 ```
 It (=GP0 only?) has a 64-byte (16-word) command FIFO buffer.<br/>
 Optionally, Port 1F801810h (Read/Write) can be also accessed via DMA2.<br/>
+The communication between the CPU and the GPU is a 32-bits data-only bus called
+the VBUS.
+Aside from address line 2 being connected, in order to make the difference
+between port 0 and 1, there are no other address line between the two chips.<br/>
+Thus the GPU can be seen as a blackbox that executes 32 bits commands.<br/>

 #### GPU Timers / Synchronization
 Most of the Timers are bound to GPU timings, see<br/>